Zekronz/C-Vector/README.md

 # C Vector - Dynamic arrays in C.
-Dynamic array implementation for C, inspired by C++ vectors.
+Dynamic array implementation in C, inspired by C++ vectors.
 The library is designed to be as straight forward and easy-to-use as possible.
 It contains multiple functions for manipulating vectors, and elements can be accessed using the `[]` operator.
 Compatible with C++.